 Step 2: The Judge Issues Orders

-The first order that a judge typically issues is an Acknowledge and Order which requires you to file a Preliminary Case Information (PCI) Report.
+The first order that a judge typically issues is an Acknowledgment and Order, which gets you acquainted with the process and requires you to submit your information for notification purposes.

-The second order you may receive is an Order to Attend Initial Status Conference, or some similar order setting forward prehearing status conferences and/or pre-hearing deadlines.
+The second order you may receive is an Order to Attend Initial Status Conference, or a similar order setting forth prehearing status conferences and/or prehearing deadlines.

 If you have an Initial Status Conference, which is telephonic, it will include you, your attorney, the Agency attorney, and the judge.
-A laundry list of issues will be discussed, such as settlement, discovery procedures, the issues, and pre-hearing deadlines.
+A laundry list of issues will be discussed, such as settlement, discovery procedures, the issues, and prehearing deadlines.
 Therefore, you will want to prepare for these items before the conference.
-If the judge does not conduct an initial conference, the judge will set out the tasks/deadlines in his or her initial order.
+If the judge does not conduct an initial conference, the judge will set out the tasks and deadlines in his or her initial order.

 Step 3: Discovery